The History of Etta’s Place

 Etta pioneered as an 1900’s woman wage earner.
 She was a telephone operator, income tax preparer, dispatcher, domestic servant, fish cannery worker, liquor store clerk and the dishwasher at the “Bug Station” at the University of Washington’s Friday Harbor Labs.
 We all hold lots of different jobs to support ourselves here on San Juan Island and Etta was no exception.

 Etta was also our first local historian, recording thousands of hours of oral histories, genealogies and stories.
 She gathered artifacts and antiques from pioneer families so that their history would be preserved.
 Her passion for history began when she was exposed to museums as a child, and later when she saw Queen Victoria during a bicentennial parade in Victoria, BC.
 Etta is credited for founding the San Juan Historical Society and Museum.
-She also founded the local garden club; so to honor Etta’s dedication to plants and flowers I continually add those the gardens around Etta’s Home.
+She also founded the local garden club; so to honor Etta’s dedication to plants and flowers.
+Today, Carol continues to add shrubs and flowers to the gardens around Etta’s Home.

 Etta’s Place Today